Just let me finish smoking this last one

-As long as you process SV below 140F/60C , the flavors of smoke will go wherever it is that they go, be that in or on.
-Many Pitmasters apply this principle unknowingly, as they mop the proteins in the Q. This helps keep the surface below 140F.
+As long as you process SV below 140F/60C , carbon monoxide and nitrogen oxide will penetrate the surface–that’s what creates the smoke ring that pitmasters used to be so enamored of.
+The syringol and guaiacol won’t penetrate–but they can cling to the wet surface.
+The higher temperature, the more volatile those two substances become.
+Pitmasters apply this principle unknowingly, as they mop the proteins in the Q. This helps keep the surface below 140F.

 At that temperature, and below, via sous vide, you can pasteurize and tenderize your favorite BBQ item first–ribs, pork or beef, pork shoulders, PRIME RIB, chicken, etc. After standard sv processing, shock it down to 40F/5C.

 Then, at your leisure, put it in the pellet smoker just long enough to provide flavor and bark–it will take about 2-3 hours to achieve internal temperature.
 This is instead of 8-12 hours on even the pellet grill.

 Using Sous-B-Q, the high internal temps associated with even “low and slow” BBQ are no longer required.
 By traditional BBQ method, a beef brisket needs to achieve at least 191F internally, not so much to apply smoke, but to convert collagen and become tender.
 At some point, the meat takes all the smoke it’s going to take.